microsoft/CanvasTools-for-VOTT/README.md

 # CanvasTools librarary for VoTT

-`ct.js` is one of the UI modules used in the [VoTT project](https://github.com/Microsoft/VoTT/).
-The library impelemtns the following core features:
+CanvasTools is one of the UI modules used in the [VoTT project](https://github.com/Microsoft/VoTT/).
+The library impelements the following core features:

 * Region (box) selection & manipulation
 * Filters pipeline for underlaying canvas element